kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_food.md

 Key considerations when choosing plants include:

-- **Water safety**: Plants in or near contaminated water must be washed and possibly boiled to avoid consuming harmful bacteria or chemicals.
+- Plants in or near contaminated water must be washed and possibly boiled to avoid consuming harmful bacteria or chemicals.
-- **Disease and decay**: Avoid plants that show signs of mildew, fungus, or spoilage.
-- **Toxicity variations**: Even within the same species, plants can vary in toxicity due to environmental factors.
+- Even within the same species, plants can vary in toxicity due to environmental factors.
-- **Personal sensitivities**: If you are sensitive to allergens like poison ivy, steer clear of similar plants such as mangoes or cashews, which can cause similar reactions.
+- If you are sensitive to allergens like poison ivy, steer clear of similar plants such as mangoes or cashews, which can cause similar reactions.
-- **Caloric/nutritional value**: Some plants are more nutritious than others.
+- Some plants are more nutritious than others.
 For example, nuts and seeds are high in calories and fats, while leafy greens are high in vitamins and minerals.
-- **Animal interactions**: Some plants are fine for animals but toxic to humans.
+- Some plants are fine for animals but toxic to humans.
-- **Aggregate berries are generally safe**: These include raspberries and blackberries.
+- Aggregate berries are generally safe.
+These include raspberries and blackberries.
-- **Seaweed**: Seaweed washed ashore may be spoiled or decayed.
+- Seaweed washed ashore may be spoiled or decayed.
 - **Avoid the following** unless you are 100% sure of the identification:
   - Mushrooms.
   - Roadside plants.